Peugeot 206: Project

 During the early 1990s, Peugeot decided not to directly replace the Peugeot 205, citing the reason that superminis were no longer profitable or worthwhile.
 Instead, Peugeot followed a unique strategy and decided that its new, smaller, supermini, the Peugeot 106 (launched in 1991), would take sales from the lower end of the 205 range while the lowest models of the Peugeot 306 range, launched in 1993 to replace the Peugeot 309, would take sales from the top-end 205s.
 Between the 106 and 306, Peugeot hoped that the 205 would not need to be replaced, and could be phased out slowly, while customers who would normally plump for the 205 would continue to have a choice with either a smaller or larger car.
 This strategy did not work.
 With the 205 phased out, other superminis like the Ford Fiesta and Volkswagen Polo continued to sell well and increased in popularity, and without a direct competitor to these cars Peugeot was losing sales fast.
 A new supermini was required, and the 206 was launched in 1999 as a somewhat belated replacement for the 205.

 On 7 April 1994, Jacques Calvet, then president of Peugeot, approved of the 206 development program codenamed T1, with launch planned by 1997.
 The in-house design team was led by Peugeot's Head of Design, Murat Günak, and designer Gérard Welter.
 The design was fixed six months after project approval, and the project took 34 months from design freeze to start of production.
 The development costs a total of 6.3 billion francs, with intensive use of IT as it is their first car designed with a digital mock-up along with crash simulations.
 The prototype was extensively tested on the Belchamp test circuit in the Valentigney forest.
-With no larger in-house platform from PEUGEOT to base its new supermini on (the Peugeot 106 shared its platform with the 106), Peugeot developed an all-new front drive platform for the 206.
+With no larger in-house platform from PSA Group to base its new supermini on (the Peugeot 106 shared its platform with the Citroën Saxo), Peugeot developed an all-new front drive platform for the 206.